CERAWEEK-Fewer U.S. rigs may not cut shale oil output -Exxon CEO

 Exxon, whose shale work makes up only a fraction of its global output as the world's top oil company, reduced its capital program by a smaller percentage to around $34 billion.

 "We reduced our capital program about 12 percent," Tillerson said.
 "We'll see throughout the year whether we stay there or not, we're seeing a lot of cost efficiencies."
-(Reporting by Terry Wade and Anna Driver; Editing by David Gregorio and Grant McCool)
+(Reporting by Terry Wade and Anna Driver; Editing by David Gregorio)

 Jan 23 The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.